← Back to 史記

 使 使使

-King Kang favored the younger brothers, who were Gong zi Wei, Zi Bi, Zi Xi, and Qi Ji.
-In Jia Ao's third year, he made his young uncle King Kang's younger brother Gong zi Wei the Ling Yin to master military affairs.
+King Kang favored his younger brothers, Prince Wei, Zi Bi, Zi Xi, and Qi Ji.
+In Jia Ao's third year, he made his young uncle, King Kang's younger brother Prince Wei, the Ling Yin in charge of military affairs.
 In the fourth year, Wei was an envoy to Zheng, but en route heard of the king's illness and returned.
-In the twelfth month on Ji You, Wei entered and inquired about the king's illness.
+In the twelfth month on jiyou, Wei entered and inquired about the king's illness.
 He strangled and assassinated him, then killed his sons Mo and Ping Xia.
-He sent an envoy to announce to Zheng.
+He sent an envoy to announce this to Zheng.
 Wu Ju asked, saying: 'Who is the successor?'
 He answered, saying: 'Our grandee Wei.'
 Wu Ju then said: 'Gong Wang's son Wei is the eldest.'
-Zi Bi fled to Jin, and Wei was established.
+Zi Bi fled to Jin, and Wei ascended the throne.
 This was King Ling.

 36